jo-tools/ats-codesign-innosetup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 ## Description
 Are you distributing Windows Software outside of the Microsoft Store?
-For your users best experience and confidence, your applications should be codesigned.
+For your users best experience and confidence, your applications should shipped as a windows installer and be codesigned.

+### Codesigning
 This example shows how to codesign using [Azure Trusted Signing](https://azure.microsoft.com/en-us/products/trusted-signing).
 Codesigning is using [jsign](https://github.com/ebourg/jsign) in a Docker Container [`jotools/ats-codesign`](https://hub.docker.com/r/jotools/ats-codesign).
 This allows codesigning to be performed on a host machine running on either Windows, macOS or Linux.